pulse0ne/JSync/README.md

 - Include/exclude filters
 - What to do about symlinks
 - More file comparison options
-- Update last modified timestamp option
+- Option to update last modified timestamp